Jump to Recipe

 - Instant Pot Egg Roll in a Bowl

 There are two tips I can share to help simplify your meal planning.
 The first is to use a Meal Planner to plan out your meals and shopping trips for the month.
-I have a great meal planning bundle in my Etsy shop.
+I have a great meal planning bundle that includes everything you need.

 The second tip is to do more of your shopping online.
 Since I know what I need to order for my meal plans, I don’t make impulse purchases at the store, which is so helpful for staying on budget.